HornPenguin/Booklet/README.md

 **Simple**

 * Add more color markers
+* Precious setting of rectangle object

 **Little troublesome**

 * Converting PDF with image before transformation.(some pdfs are broken in their fonts or positions of elements during transformation)
+  Additional libraries are too heavy...

 **Annoying**